 Sacrifice comic reveals that the virus mutates daily.
 One day it's airborne, nex day it's something else.

 The Tuurngait virus in the Penumbra series: Able to infect pretty much everything.
 Causes the infected to become stronger and more resilient or just ridiculously huge, depending on species.
 The virus is also sentient and controls all of the infected through telepathy.
 Oh, and it is older than humanity.

 Jenova's machinations go much further than this.
 According to Ifalna, in her interviews with Professor Gast, Jenova first landed on the Planet and began spreading its cells like a virus, mutating the Cetra into horrible monsters under its control.
-It seems that Jenova itself is an entity that travels from Planet to Planet, infecting the native inhabitants and transforming them into monsters that it uses to further spread its infection around, before bringing them all back and "reuniting" itself to travel to another Planet and continue the cycle.
+The monsters employed the same abilities as mommy, able to absorb the appearance and memories of their hosts, and quickly slaughtered a whole civilization by imitating their loved ones.
+It seems that Jenova itself is an entity that travels from Planet to Planet, infecting the native inhabitants and transforming them into carriers to further spread its infection around, before bringing them all back and "reuniting" itself to travel to another Planet and continue the cycle.
 How long it's been doing this is anyone's guess.

 The Super Mutants from the Fallout games were created by the Forced Evolutionary Virus; the first game culminated in the player destroying the transformation vats, although they could agree to be turned into a Super Mutant to achieve a Non Standard Game Over.